christieb02/codePath-preWork/README.md

 Submitted by: Christie Beaubrun

-IOS101Pre-Work is an app that...
-[TODO]
+IOS101Pre-Work is an app that dynamically changes the background color to a randomly generated RGB value when a button is clicked by the user.

-Time spent: 1 hours spent in total
+Time spent: 1 hour spent in total

 ## Required Features